 The downside is that it’s typically visible on your rooftop.

-Safety nets, more commonly found during construction of new buildings, is now a viable option for a fall arrest system.
+Safety nets, more commonly found during the construction of new buildings, are now a viable option for a fall arrest system.

 The netting will need to be attached to the building, requiring a certain amount of engineering.
 As it will need to catch a person falling, regular inspections of the netting and attachments are required.